-The ubalt-secure network is a secure wireless connection, which means that all transmitted data is encrypted.
-We recommend that you use this wireless connection when on campus (see sidebar for connection instructions).
+The eduroam and ubalt-secure network is a secure wireless connection, which means that all transmitted data is encrypted.
+We recommend that you use a secure wireless connection when on campus (see sidebar for connection instructions).

 The other network is ubalt-guest.
 This option does not encrypt transactions.
 If you wish to connect, open a web browser when you're in an area UB wireless is accessible.
 The UB Wireless Network logon screen will appear.
-Enter your NetID username and password.
-(Same account used to access the MyUB portal, e-mail, computer labs.)
+Enter your netID and current password.
+(Same account used to access the MyUB portal, e-mail, computer labs).
+For ubalt-secure, enter your netID/current password if prompted.
+For eduroam, enter netID@ubalt.edu /current password.

 - If others around you are able to connect to the Internet using wireless laptops, then the problem is likely isolated to your device.